A-Gharibian/PhenoCard/README.md

 ## Data Architecture

-The schema enforces a strict 4-layer structure to capture everything from semantic context down to individual feature constraints:
+The schema enforces a strict 4-layer structure to capture everything from semantic context to individual feature constraints:

 | Layer | Key | Purpose |
 | --- | --- | --- |